European-XFEL/Karabo/doc/run/use_device.rst

 Once executed an executable, though "empty" device code is placed in the ``devices`` folder.
 Use ``karabo develop myFancyDevice`` (see above) to let Karabo now about it.

 .. note::

    Initially, the device code is wrapped into a git repository existing only locally.
-However, everything is prepared to allow a ``git push -u origin master`` for adding this device to Karabo's central device storage.
+However, everything is prepared to allow a ``git push -u origin main`` for adding this device to Karabo's central device storage.

 Uninstalling a device